Get stories and expert advice on all things related to college and parenting.

 One thing that can’t wait until after finals is your plan to move out of your residence hall or apartment.
 Dedicate a few minutes during your organizing session to confirm your move-out date, make transportation arrangements and figure out how to store your stuff if you aren’t lugging it back home.
 (This is something your family can help with, BTW.)

-If there’s an assignment you don’t understand or a concept that’s giving you trouble, don’t waste time trying to figure it out on your own.
-Reach out to your instructor, track down the TA, ask your classmates for help.
+If you don’t understand an assignment or a concept that’s giving you trouble, don’t waste time trying to figure it out on your own.
+Reach out to your instructor, track down the TA, or ask your classmates for help.

 DO NOT BE EMBARRASSED to get help at the 11th hour.
 Don’t discount your university’s academic resource center, either.
 They often offer group study sessions, peer tutoring and even stress management workshops.